suncoast-devs/handbook/lessons/react-state/index.md

-`this.setState` is a function given to us by the fact that we `extends React.Component` and is used to tell React that **after** this function is done, it should recognize this new state object and **rerender** our component.
+`this.setState` is a function given to us by the fact that we `extends React.Component` and is used to tell React that **after** this function is done, it should recognize this new state object and ** re-render** our component.

 > NOTE: `this.setState` is the only way we should ever update state in a `class`